TrainWeb.org Facebook Page

 Around 1964 when the Twinbrook Parkway overpass (distance) was built, Halpine Road's grade crossing (bottom-left quarter) and B&O station were shuttered.
 Halpine Station 1951 No surviving trace of Halpine Station is to be found because Metro's Twinbrook Station has taken up residence.
 To add insult to injury, CSX labels its utilty boxes here Montrose.
 Note CSX's use of concrete crossties for the track crossovers.

 One of the structures adjacent the Halpine Road grade crossing at the center of the low-resolution 1951 aerial at right could well be B&O's station.
-Most of its Met stations were along the south/west side of the tracks.
+A 1915 map puts the station in the crossing's southwest quadrant.
 The bright horizontal line visually above the grade crossing is not a bridge but rather merely a staple in the photographs.

 B&O 1434